OSD Procedure summary

 • The Committee Manager complete the Post Voting Decision process, which will update the project stage accordingly.

-Approval and Publication stages
+Approval (FDIS) and Publication stages

 50.00 : the Committee and WG have read-only access and can therefore only consult the document.